pnp/PnP-Transformation/JDP Remediation - CSOM/JDP.Remediation.Console/Readme.md

       * Cannot contact site at the specified URL
           * Cause: The specified web (subweb, subsite, etc.) does not exist
           * Remediation: none; the web does not exist
+- **DeleteFeatures\_SuccessFailure-yyyyMMdd_hhmmss.csv**
+	* In this report, details of the deleted features will be present.
+	* This output file would contain the below mentioned columns and the entries corresponding to deleted features.
+		* **FeatuerId:** Specifies the Id of the feature.
+		* **Scope:** Specifies the scope of the feature.
+		* **SiteCollection:** Specifies the Site Collection where in the feature is present.
+		* **WebApplication:** Specifies the Web Application of the Site Collection where in the feature is present.
+		* **WebUrl:** Specifies the Web Url for the Site Collection where in the feature is present.
+		* **Status:** Specifies whether the status of deletion of feature.
+It contains one of the following values
+			* **Success:** If value of this column is “Success” it implies that the deletion of the feature was successful
+			* **Failure:** If value of this column is “Failure” it implies that the deletion of the feature was not successful due to some error.

 ### 3. Delete Missing Event Receivers ###